 Nothing in this policy restricts employees’ ability to engage in protected activity under the National Labor Relations Act.

-Users who have questions or suggestions about the Social Media Policies should contact the Brand Communication Team at BrandK@kzoo.edu or the Associate Vice President for Marketing and Communications, email@example.com.
-These policies will be reviewed on a regular basis and updated as needed.
+Users who have questions or suggestions about the social media policy should contact the Brand Communication Team at BrandK@kzoo.edu or the Associate Vice President for Marketing and Communications, email@example.com.
+This social media policy will be reviewed on a regular basis and updated as needed.
 Notice of revisions will be shared on Hornet Hive.